nosana-ci/solana-vue/README.md

   useSolanaWallets,    // Returns only Solana wallets useSignAndSendTransaction
 } from '@nosana/solana-vue';
+// Don't forget to import the styles if you want the default styling import '@nosana/solana-vue/styles';

 const { account } = useWallet();
 const signAndSendTransaction = useSignAndSendTransaction(account, 'solana:devnet');